Step 4: Learn the Stress

 As you can see, putting the stress on the wrong syllable can make a normal word, one you probably already know, sound silly or strange.
 That would be bad enough, but it's actually more important than that.

 As you've already seen, syllable stress is crucial to understanding the meaning of what you are reading.
 It's not a frill.
-In fact, for some words, changing the stressed syllable changes the meaning of the word.
+In fact, changing the stressed syllable can change the meaning of the word.
 Happily, that's not true for all words but for many.

-• con/duct "I will con/duct the band at the next game."
+• con/duct (means to lead) "I will con/duct the band at the next game."

 Same spelling, but two different meanings because of a change in the stressed syllable.